Navra Maza Navsacha

-Navra Maza Navsacha (Marathi: नवरा माझा नवसाचा) is a 2004 Marathi film.
-The film stars Sachin Pilgaonkar, Ashok Saraf and Supriya Pilgaonkar in leading roles.
-The movie portrays the journey of the couple from Mumbai to Ganapatipule to fulfill a vow.
+Navra Maza Navsacha is a 2004 Indian Marathi-language slapstick film directed and produced by Sachin Pilgaonkar, is considered as cult classic in Marathi cinema.
+The film stars Sachin Pilgaonkar, Supriya Pilgaonkar and Ashok Saraf.
+The film portrays the journey of the couple from Mumbai to Ganpatipule to fulfill a vow.

 The plot of the movie is based on the 1972 Hindi film Bombay to Goa, which itself was a remake of 1966 Tamil Film Madras to Pondicherry.
+The sequel of the film Navra Maza Navsacha 2 was released on 20 September 2024.